zentrope/GoWebl/readme.md

 ```

 And the app will merge that into the defaults.
 No need to copy the defaults and tweak.
 Just change the ones you need to change and omit the rest.

+## Development

+I work on the project using two terminals:

+In one, I start up the `yarn` process for working with the React-based admin app.

+    $ cd webl/admin
+    $ yarn start

+In another terminal, I start the server process itself:

+    $ make init
+    $ go run main.go

+And that's it.
+The admin app will reload when you make changes.
+You'll have to `^C` the server process, then up arrow and return to cycle it.

+## Docker

+Running, building, docker-composering: I've just not gotten to it yet.
+If you want to try this application out, I'd recommend going with stock Homebrew (or whatever) installs of Golang, Postgres and Yarn and leave it at that.

+However, I do plan to create some scripts that allow for building the app without having to install any of the dependencies (build or otherwise).

 ## Database Notes